-- The methodology aims to create a technology-neutral level playing field for market actors through the definition of functional capability rather than the prescription of certain technological solutions. - An initial assessment of building user expectations has orientated the approach towards a simple, expressive and easy to grasp indicator which conveys transparent and tangible information. - The methodology balances the desire for a sufficiently detailed assessment with the desire to limit the time and cost requirements of assessing the smartness of a building. - A multi-criteria assessment method allows for the incorporation of multiple distinct domains (e.g. both heating services as well as electric vehicle charging capabilities) and multiple distinct impact categories (e.g. energy efficiency, energy flexibility and provision of information to occupants). - The SRI methodology can adapt to relevant contextual factors, which include variations by building type, climate, culture and the collective impact these have on the demand for certain services.
+- creates a technology-neutral level playing field for market actors through the definition of functional capability rather than the prescription of certain technological solutions; - is consistent with the goal of having a simple, expressive and easy to grasp indicator which conveys transparent and tangible information; - balances the desire for a sufficiently detailed and reliable assessment with the desire to limit the time and cost requirements of assessing the smartness of a building; - allows for the incorporation of multiple distinct domains (e.g. both heating services as well as electric vehicle charging capabilities, etc.) and multiple distinct impact categories (e.g. energy efficiency, energy flexibility and provision of information to occupants, etc.); - is designed to be able to adapt to relevant contextual factors, which include variations by building type, climate, culture and the collective impact these have on the demand for certain services; - is flexible enough to allow regular updates to support innovation in line with the rapidly changing landscape of policies and commercially available services.